kx0101/kx0101/README.md

 - Working as a **Software Engineer** at *Netcompany Intrasoft.*

-- I’m currently studying Computer Science at [University of Thessaly](https://ds.uth.gr/)
+- BSc Graduate in Computer Science at [University of Thessaly](https://ds.uth.gr/)

 - My website/blog: https://www.elijahkoulaxis.com/